sashsutton/neural-network-numbers/README.md

 ### Key Features
 - **Neural Network from Scratch**: Built using NumPy (no high-level libraries like PyTorch/Keras for the inference logic).
 - **3D Interactive Scene**: Rendered with Three.js (React Three Fiber), allowing users to rotate, zoom, and inspect neural activations.
-- **Confidence Meter**: Visual feedback showing the probability of each prediction.
+- **Confidence Metre**: Visual feedback showing the probability of each prediction.
 - **Responsive Dashboard**: A modern "Dark Lab" UI built with React and Vite.

 ### Architecture